 Step 4: Research UNH study abroad programs.

-Step 6: Plan ahead: look into financial information, scholarships, health, diversity, FAQs (see links on left).
-Talk to your Academic Advisor.
+Step 6: Plan ahead: Look into financing & budgeting, scholarships, health, diversity, FAQs (see links on left).
+Talk to your Academic Advisor to discuss which courses you should reserve for your time abroad.

 Step 7: Choose and apply to a study abroad program before: